st-user/zerodep-web-push-java/README.md

 This library

-- provides the functionalities for [VAPID](https://datatracker.ietf.org/doc/html/rfc8292)
+- Provides the functionalities for [VAPID](https://datatracker.ietf.org/doc/html/rfc8292)
-- provides the functionalities for [Message Encryption for Web Push](https://datatracker.ietf.org/doc/html/rfc8291)
+- Provides the functionalities for [Message Encryption for Web Push](https://datatracker.ietf.org/doc/html/rfc8291)
-- assumes that the [Push API](https://www.w3.org/TR/push-api/) is used.
+- Assumes that the [Push API](https://www.w3.org/TR/push-api/) is used

 ## Requirements